Grow with Boost Capital's alternative small business financing solutions

 A business loan from Boost Capital can work well alongside many other types of commercial finance, including:

 Factoring & Invoice Discounting

 Chances are if your customers are currently using a type of business funding, it’s likely that they are using a bank overdraft.
-An overdraft is the traditional business financing facility in which a business is able to borrow capital on a bank current account.
+An overdraft is the traditional small business financing facility in which a business is able to borrow capital on a bank current account.
 The business is able to let its account become overdrawn and is charged interest on the amount overdrawn and the length of time it is overdrawn.

 While this may be the most common type of business funding, it is becoming increasingly difficult for SMEs to acquire the capital they need.
 Whether your clients have been rejected outright for an overdraft lending facility or if their limit is insufficient to cover their current plans, a small business loan from Boost Capital can be the ideal funding solution to meet their needs.

 Commercial mortgages are typically used for buying a business premise, extending an existing premise, making a residential or commercial investment and/or developing property.
 Usually commercial mortgage lenders will only take security in the property that you are buying, which is about 70 per cent of the property’s value.
 Not to mention, business owners will usually need a decent-sized deposit, often requested in cash, which can leave the business strapped for capital with other business operations.

 A small business loan from Boost Capital can be used to cushion the cash flow deficit incurred from taking a commercial mortgage so the business owner does not have to worry about keeping his or her business operating.
 And with shorter terms than most commercial mortgages, our business loan can be paid off before the mortgage term is completed.

 Development finance is a type of commercial mortgage that allows a developer to finance the refurbishment of a property.
 These types of loans are short-term and tend to have higher set-up fees than commercial mortgages.